 The pebble dash walls were rock hard and proved a serious challenge to Mark’s slapdash hole boring dexterity.
 Four drill bits broke and the electric motor smelled burned out by the time the pictures were hung almost straight.

-“I see you’ve inherited Dad’s skills around the house,” I said mopping paste off the floor while Mark stood in the middle of the bar and admired his handiwork.
+“I see you’ve inherited Dad’s skills around the house,” I said mopping paste off the floor, while Mark stood in the middle of the bar and admired his handiwork.

 “They are up, aren’t they?” said Mark.